 The next day we went to Chili’s for lunch.
 I’m not usually the biggest fan of chain restaurants but I have to admit, I was pleasantly surprised with lunch.
 I ordered the black bean burger (open faced) and it was amazing!
 There is a possibility my taste buds were swayed because I was still having some major guac cravings, which were satisfied on top of my BBburger, but most likely, it was just really good.
 And guacamole counts as a vegetable(fruit?) serving, right?!

-Honestly, when my tiny bowl of veggies and like, 6 mini pretzels came out, in my head I quit this voyage right there.
+Honestly, when my tiny bowl of veggies and like, 6 mini pretzels came out, in my head I quit right there.
 I was HUNGRY and this was all I got to eat for DINNER?!
-But, aside from trying to add more compassion to my diet, I’m also trying to be.more.pleasant. (blog coming soon….) so I didn’t complain about it and knew that if I was still hungry after dinner, there are always potato chips.
-Except I wasn’t hungry after I ate my food (and a few bites of my SO’s mash potatoes….).
+Oh, well.
+I thought, at there is always potato chips…?
+But, it turns out, I wasn’t hungry after I ate my food (and a few bites of Mike’s mash potatoes….).
 I was completely satisfied and didn’t overeat simply because there happened to be more food on my plate.
 Most of the time, serving sizes are out of control at restaurants but it’s what we get used to.
-Based on this, I initially felt I wasn’t getting enough food but this wasn’t further from the truth.

 The next 2 days were a little different because, well, I ate meat.
 But this wasn’t like the nachos incident.
 I ate meat because Squaw Valley is this awesome place that only uses locally sourced meat.
-And while the lines and definitions for things like locally sourced and organic fed are still slightly blurry for me, I ate half of a steak on Saturday night and had bacon in my salad on Sunday.
+And while the lines and definitions for things like locally sourced and organic fed can be blurry, I still had half of a steak on Saturday night and had bacon in my salad on Sunday.
 (BTW, bacon is not MY LIFE like most carnivores so my salad was just a salad with some bacon on it.
 Sorry bacon lovers!)

 Overall, I learned the following things on my first Veg Voyage vacation: